nilbus/dj-doboy-trance-podcast/_posts/isaiah-explained/2020-06-28-isaiah-explained-48.markdown

 categories: isaiah-explained
 podcast_link: http://www.isaiahexplained.com/media/commentary/Isaiah48.mp3
 ---
-Jehovah’s servant calls on Jacob/Israel to forsake its idols and return in a new exodus out of Babylon.
+Jehovah’s servant calls on Jacob/Israel to forsake its idols and return in a new exodus out of Babylon